adrianylee/BENG183_Snakemake/snakemake_v2.md

 <img src="inclassrnaseqexample.png" alt="alt text" width="200"/>

-Although conceptually straightforward, RNA-seq analysis involves many interdependent steps and dozens of intermediate files, making manual execution fragile and difficult to scale.
-The workflow must also adapt to varying sample numbers, library types, reference genomes, and computational environments.
-These characteristics make RNA-seq an ideal case for workflow automation: a system like Snakemake provides structure, reproducibility, and scalability by formally defining how each step connects, ensuring that results are generated consistently.
+Although conceptually straightforward, RNA-seq analysis involves many interdependent steps and dozens of intermediate files, making manual execution (via bash or Jupyter workflows) fragile and difficult to scale.
+Manual workflows are hard-coded and must be adapted by hand for varying sample numbers, library types, reference genomes, computational environments, paths, and more.
+These characteristics make RNA-seq an ideal case for workflow automation.
+A system like Snakemake solves many of the isses that traditional bash pipelining has and ensures that results are generated consistently.

 ## 4. Snakemake Basics: Rules, DAGs, and Wildcards <a name="4"></a>